Aidan4478D/ECE467/notes/quiz2_notes.md

         - can use ReLUs as an activation function (for CNNs and FF NNs but doesn't really work for RNNs)
         - leads to only very "local" context being "significant"
     - it is the hidden state, not the cell state, that also potentially serves as the output of the cell
+    - how is the training data structed for machine translation
+        - training set is in the form of a parallel corpus with a source sentence and a target sentence
+        - typically for a NMT model, one sentence pair is used to train it at a time
+    - teacher forcing = during training, regardless of word decoder predicts, the actual next work from target sentence is fed to the decoder at the next time step
+    - what is greedy decoding why is it bad and how do we mitigate it
+        - been assuming that deocder applies an argmax to the output of the softmax to determine the most likely word at each time step
+        - bad as the most optimal word now to decoder may not look good in the future
+        - use something like beam search which keeps track of the k best hypotheses that are all fed into a distinct decoder and choose k best updated hypotheses to store for next time step

 ## slide deck 1